-U.S. treasury bonds, government sponsored enterprises, bond mutual funds money market mutual funds, and equity mutual funds classified in Level 1 of the fair value hierarchy are valued using prices quoted in active markets for those securities.
+U.S. treasury bonds, government sponsored enterprises, equity securities, fixed income, and money market mutual funds classified in Level 1 of the fair value hierarchy are valued using prices quoted in active markets for those securities.
 Corporate bonds classified in Level 2 of the fair value hierarchy are valued using a matrix pricing technique.
 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.